zengjiahui-ac/zengjiahui-ac.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 My name is Jinxiang Xie (pronounced as "JIN-shee-ahng SHEE-eh").
 I'm a fourth-year undergraduate student majoring in Information and Computing Science at **Beijing Jiaotong University**.
-I am currently a research intern at **Microsoft** working with Principal Researcher <a href="https://www.microsoft.com/en-us/research/people/juding/">Justin Ding</a>.
+I am currently a research intern at **Microsoft** working with <a href="https://www.microsoft.com/en-us/research/people/juding/">Principal Researcher Justin Ding</a>.
-Previously, I conducted research at **Peking University** under the guidance of Prof. <a href="https://wanxiaojun.github.io/">Xiaojun Wan</a>.
+Previously, I was honored to conduct research at **Peking University** under the guidance of <a href="https://wanxiaojun.github.io/">Prof. Xiaojun Wan</a>.

 I have been offered admission to the graduate program at Nanjing University for Fall 2025, providing me with a valuable window to further immerse myself in research. **I am actively seeking research assistant opportunities in LLMs applications and natural language processing**.